griffithlab/rnabio.org/_posts/0009-12-01-StrandSettings.md

 *NOTE*: A useful tool to infer strandedness of your raw sequence data is the [check_strandedness tool](https://github.com/betsig/how_are_we_stranded_here).
 We provide a tutorial for using this tool [here](/module-01-inputs/0001/05/01/RNAseq_Data/#determining-the-strandedness-of-rna-seq-data).

+*NOTE*: In the table below, the list of methods/kits for specific strand settings **assumes that these kits are used as specified by their manufacturer**.
+It is very possible that a sequencing provider/core may make modifications to these kits.
+For example, in one case we obtained RNAseq data processed with NEBNext Ultra II Directional kit (dUTP method).
+However instead of using the NEB hairpin adapters, IDT xGen UDI-UMI adapters were substituted, and this [results in the insert strandedness being flipped](https://www.idtdna.com/pages/support/faqs/can-the-xgen-unique-dual-index-umi-adapters-be-used-for-rna-seq) (from RF/fr-firststrand to FR/fr-secondstrand).
+Because this level of detail is not always provided it is highly recommended to [confirm your data's strandedness empirically](https://github.com/betsig/how_are_we_stranded_here).

 | **Tool**                                                       | **RF/fr-firststrand stranded (dUTP)**                         | **FR/fr-secondstrand stranded (Ligation)**             | **Unstranded**                                        |
 |----------------------------------------------------------------|---------------------------------------------------------------|--------------------------------------------------------|-------------------------------------------------------|